subconsciousnetwork/subconscious/ROADMAP.md

 ## Principles

-**You own your data**: It's your second brain, not ours.
+**Own your data**: It's your second brain, not ours.
 Notes should last a lifetime.
 The only way to ensure this for you to retain ownership of your notes.

 **Credible exit**: you must be able to usefully get your data out of Subconscious and into files, or other apps.

-**Built on top of open protocols**: Like the web, Subconscious aims to build on top of general protocol primitives.
-New tools and apps (even competitors) should be able to usefully use the same markup and protocols that Subconscious uses.
+**Built on top of open protocols**: Think like TBL.
+Build Subconscious on general protocol primitives that will be useful for multiple tools and apps.

-**Open-ended and evolvable**: Like the web, Subconscious aims to support open-ended evolution.
-When TBL launched the web it was just a small app for scientists to share papers, but it quickly evolved, becoming the networked app platform we have today.
+**Open-ended and evolvable**: When TBL launched the web it was just a small app for scientists to share papers, but it quickly evolved, becoming the networked app platform we have today.
 How?
-Permissionless innovation.
 Any user or developer can extend the system in new directions.
-The result is open-ended evolution.
+The result is [open-ended evolution](https://subconscious.substack.com/p/open-ended-tools-for-infinite-games).
+Build Subconscious from an [alphabet](https://subconscious.substack.com/p/provoking-emergence-with-alphabets) of pieces you can remix and evolve for new use-cases.

 ## Q1 2022 Alpha